sifive/freedom-u-sdk/README.md

 # freedom-u-sdk
 SiFive Freedom Unleashed SDK (FUSDK) layer for OpenEmbedded/Yocto

-“Work is in progress for HiFive Premier P550.
-Full support will be coming soon”

 ## Description

 FUSDK is based on OpenEmbedded/Yocto framework, allowing to build custom Linux distributions: